-Hot Gas Re-Heat Space RH Controller
+Hot Gas Re-Heat - Space RH Controller

-NOTE: The Hot Gas Re-Heat system is a factory-installed option.
-Hot Gas Re-Heat system is not available for single phase (-K voltage code) models.
+NOTE: Hot Gas Re-Heat is a factory installed option.

 The Hot Gas Re-Heat dehumidification system requires a field-supplied and field-installed space relative humidity control device.
-This device may be a separate humidistat control (contact closes on rise in space RH above control set point) or a combination thermostat-humidistat control device such as a programmable thermostat with isolated contact set for dehumidification control.
-The humidistat is normally used in applications where a temperature control is already provided (such as a third-party Building Management System).
+This device may be a separate humidistat control (contact closes on rise in space RH above control setpoint) or a combination thermostat-humidistat control device with an isolated contact set for dehumidification control.
+The humidistat is normally used in applications where a temperature control is already provided.

-Connecting a Field-Installed Humidistat
+To Connect a Field-Installed Humidistat:

-- Route the humidistat 2-conductor cable (field-supplied) through the hole provided in the unit corner post. - Feed wires through the raceway built into the corner post (see Fig. 33) to the 24-v barrier located on the left side of the control box.
+- Route the humidistat 2-conductor cable (field-supplied) through the hole provided in the unit corner post. - Feed wires through the raceway built into the corner post (see Fig. 34) to the 24v barrier located on the left side of the control box.
 The raceway provides the UL-required clearance between high-voltage and low-voltage wiring. - Connect one of the leads from the 2-conductor cable to the HUM terminal on the UCB (Unit Control Board).
 Connect the other lead to the R terminal on the UCB.
-See Fig. 34.
+See Fig. 35.

-Fig. 34 - Humidistat Connections to UCB
+Fig. 35 - Humidistat Connections to UCB

-Connecting a Field-Installed Thermidistat Device
+To Connect a Field-Installed Thermidistat device:

-- Route the Thermidistat multi-conductor thermostat cable (field-supplied) through the hole provided in the unit corner post. - Feed wires through the raceway built into the corner post (see Fig. 33) to the 24-v barrier located on the left side of the control box.
-The raceway provides the UL-required clearance between high-voltage and low-voltage wiring. - The Thermidistat has dry contacts at terminals D1 and D2 for dehumidification operation (see Fig. 35).
+- Route the thermidistat multi-conductor thermostat cable (field-supplied) through the hole provided in the unit corner post. - Feed wires through the raceway built into the corner post (see Fig. 34) to the 24-v barrier located on the left side of the control box.
+The raceway provides the UL-required clearance between high-voltage and low-voltage wiring. - The thermidistat has dry contacts at terminals D1 and D2 for dehumidification operation (see Fig. 36).
 Connect D1 to the R terminal on the UCB.
 Connect D2 to the HUM terminal on the UCB.
-Refer to the installation instructions included with the field-installed thermidistat for more information.
+Refer to the installation instructions included with the field-installed thermidistat device for more information.